vanilla/docs/content/help/posting/index.md

 ![New Post Breakdown](https://images.v-cdn.net/docs/Posting_NewPostBreakdown.png)

 **1** - The discussion title is what will show at the top of the post once it’s been submitted.
-It will also identify the thread on the category index.
+It will also identify the discussion on the category index.
 **2** - This is the [Advanced Editor](http://docs.vanillaforums.com/help/addons/advanced-editor/), which assists the user in formatting the text of their post, inserting images, and attaching files.
 **3** - This is the field where the user will type out the main body of their post.
 **4** - Tags mark a discussion with certain keywords so it is easier to search for within the community.
 By default, up to five tags can be used on a post.